Article I. Purpose

 Section 2.
 Chapters shall conduct their activities exclusively in furtherance of the purposes of the Society, specified in Article I above, and shall at all times operate independently from the Society.

 Article IV.
 Members

 Section 1.
 Eligibility.

 Regular membership in the Society shall be open to:

 (i) to all former staff (which, for the purposes of these By-Laws, shall include the Presidents, Executive Directors, Alternate Executive Directors and their staff) of the WBG who: (a) are eligible to receive pension payments under the World Bank Staff Retirement Plan, or (b) have left the service of the WBG on deferred pensions;

 (ii) to former WBG staff who served at least three (3) years (including some pensionable service) in the WBG;

-(iii)to individuals on special leave or in such other status as the Board of Directors of the Society may approve for membership and who served at least three (3) years in the WBG;
+(iii) to individuals on special leave or in such other status as the Board of Directors may approve for membership and who served at least three (3) years in the WBG;

 (iv) to such other individuals with special ties to the WBG or the Society as the Board of Directors shall determine from time to time, provided, however, that such Members shall be non-voting; and,